-There are a couple of ways of tracking and managing who is coming to an event.
+There are a couple of ways for event owners to track and manage who is coming to an event.
 This help articles covers the following:

 Downloading the list of attendees